Disaster Resources for Florida United Ways

 United Way Disaster Preparedness & Response Resources:

-- United Way Disaster/Crisis Response (UWW) - July 2016 (Bullets about initial response, creating a fund, and long-term relief.)
+- UWW Crisis Response Tips (UWW) - September 2017 (Bullets about initial response, creating a fund, and long-term relief.)

 - Crisis Preparedness, Response and Recovery - Potential Roles for Local United Ways - July 2016 (Roles United Ways can play during a disaster.)